dbeals/PolyPath/README.md

 This process is done before any other trimming or popping is done.

-As a side note - this is currently our recommended method for pathing to an object/character.
+An example usage for this is pathing to an object/character.
 Pathfinder.CheckNode would check node bounds against all objects except for the player and their target (if you check the target then you won't get a path as the node is blocked.)
 Then PopWaypointTest() will check nodes against the target's bounds.
 This will cause the system to path to the target and then trim the path to the closest node outside of their collision box.

 **PopFirstWaypoint**